Loading Patchies...

 console.log(rand(0, 10));

 The library object shows a package icon in the patch.
-Any change to it automatically re-runs all importers.
+When you change it, Patchies runs all importers again.

-Note: Top-level variables are not shared between objects — each object has its own isolated scope.
-Use message passing or named channels to communicate values between objects at runtime.
+Note: Top-level variables belong to one object.
+Each object has its own scope.
+Use message passing or named channels to send values between objects at runtime.

 See Also